Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ### EthSignature

-An Ethereum signature
+An Ethereum signature.
+ECDSA signatures in Ethereum consist of three parameters:

-ECDSA signatures in Ethereum consist of three parameters: `v`, `r` and `s`.
+`v`, `r` and `s`.
 The signature is always 65-bytes in length.

 - `r` (`bytes`): first 32 bytes of signature
 - `s` (`bytes`): second 32 bytes of signature